coreyhulse/pinball_tournament_machine_notes/machines/HarleyDavidson_cn_58_Gr2L0.md

-This is the Bally Version
+This is the Bally version